Cloud-SPAN/CloudSPAN-handbook/docs/03-Contributing-Guide.md

 Our aim is to build a friendly and involved community of people who have used our resources, are interested in our resources, or who have expertise in the areas we cover.

-That means that whether you are:\
+That means that whether you are...\

 🧬 an expert in 'omics analyses \
 🤔 a complete newbie at 'omics \